Two Creeks Solar Park: History

-Two Creeks Solar, LLC submitted an engineering plan to the Public Services Commission of Wisconsin (PSC) on March 20, 2018 and an application for a Certificate of Public Convenience and Necessity (CPCN) on May 31, 2018.
+Two Creeks Solar, LLC submitted an engineering plan to the Public Services Commission of Wisconsin (PSC) on March 20, 2018, and an application for a Certificate of Public Convenience and Necessity (CPCN) on May 31, 2018.
 On May 31, 2019, the CPCN application to construct the facility was approved by the PSC.
 In its approval ruling, the PSC found that the project satisfied the requirements of Wisconsin Statute § 1.12 and 196.025(1), known as the Energy Priorities Law.

 A groundbreaking ceremony was held in late August 2019 featuring Governor Tony Evers and senior executives from MG&E, WPS, WEC, and Next Era Energy Resources LCC.
 At the time, a spokesperson for WPS stated that the Two Creeks plant, along with the Badger Hollow Solar Farm in southwestern Wisconsin, would save $100 million over its lifetime.
 Construction formally started later in 2019 and by July 2020 half of the panels had been installed.
 An estimated 300 people were required to construct the facility, mostly in the form of installing support posts and racking the panels.
 The facility started generating electricity in November 2020.

 The PSC approved MG&E and WPS's purchase and acquisition of the solar park from Two Creeks Solar (an entity of NextEra Energy Resources, LCC) for approximately $1,299 per kW for a total project cost of $195 million.
 The PSC denied MGE and WPS's request for authorization to acquire Two Creeks at a cost of up to 110 percent of the $195 million cost, which would have covered allowance for funds used during construction (AFUDC).

 Electricity Production

-In 2021, Two Creeks generated 197 GWh, approximately 0.3% of the total electric power generated in Wisconsin (62,584 GWh) for that year.
-The facility had an approximate annual capacity factor of 15% in 2021.
+In 2024 Two Creeks generated 199 GWh, approximately 0.3% of the total electricity generated in Wisconsin (63,918 GWh).
+The facility had an approximate annual capacity factor of 15.2% in 2024, up from 14.6% in 2023.
 A capacity factor of 24% was used during the economic analysis during the transfer of ownership stage.